 Step Three: Your Core Message

-The final step, before you begin your USC writing supplement, is crafting a core message that leaves the reader with an implicit understanding of your values.
+The final step is writing a core message that leaves the reader with an implicit understanding of your values.

 Here are some examples: